 Yoga and your Vagus Nerve

 Pay attention to how you feel after nice yoga, meditation, or breathing session.
 Calm.
 You know, the yoga high.
 Ahhhh.
+This is because you just spent about an our stimulating your vagus nerve.

 You want to pay attention to not get too far from this feeling in your everyday life.